taurenk/intro-to-machine-learning/README.md

 ## General Terms

-- label:
-- class:
+- `class`: names for different outputs
+- `label`: class for a particular data point
-- generalization: model is able to make accurate predictions on unseen data
+- `generalization`: model is able to make accurate predictions on unseen data
-- Overfitting: Building a model that is too complicated.
+- `Overfitting`: Building a model that is too complicated.
 Usually, one focuses too much on individual data points in the training set and does not generalize well.
-- Underfitting: Building a model that is too simple
+- `Underfitting`: Building a model that is too simple

+### Conventions

+`f(X) = y`:

+- `X`: Capital X, some data.
+Typically in math X refers to a 2D Array
+- `y`: lower case Y -> Labels.
+Typically in math y refers to a vector (1D array)

 ## Supervised ML problems